hyprj/evolution-final-project/README.md

 - user auth using firebase
 - 3d roulette game
-- Add todos and tasks
+- drawing number on heroku node.js server with socket connection

 ## Installation

 To install project, you can follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/priori.git`
+1. Clone this repository to your local machine using `git clone https://github.com/hyprj/evolution-final-project.git`
 2. Install the required dependencies by running `npm install`
-3. Set up a Firebase project and configure it with your app
+3. Set up a Firebase project with firestore and configure it with your app
-4. Start the app by running `npm start`
+4. Start the app by running `npm run dev`
 5. For roullete, clone and run roulette-backend repo

 ## Usage